How To Get Your Beauty Business Noticed Online

 Email marketing isn’t the most sexy sounding thing, but it is the most powerful digital marketing tool.
 If you already have an email list, you go girl!

 If not, getting this set up is pretty easy.
-Create an account on Mailchimp.com right now (or after you finish reading this.)
-Link the Mailchimp account to your new Squarespace website.
+For an additional fee, you can use Squarespace’s super convenient built in email marketing tools.
+I will write a blog post on that soon.
+If you want to go the free route, create an account on Mailchimp.com.
+Link the Mailchimp account to your Squarespace website.
 Make sure it’s easy for people who visit your website to find and sign up for your email list.
 Put a newsletter sign up form in a few locations on your website, not just in the footer.
 PRO TIP: The About Me page is the most visited page on most websites, so make sure you include it there.

 If you want to take this a step further, the best way to get people to sign up for your newsletter is to offer them a discount or downloadable freebie in exchange for their email address.
 What sort of a promotion could you use for this?
 Get creative!